Fireworks and hot temperatures can be a dangerous combo. People can harm themselves and are in danger of lighting up entire neighborhoods.

 Don't relight a "dud" firework, soak them in water after 20 minutes

 Alcohol and fireworks do not mix.
 Have a "designated shooter"

-Report illegal or homemade explosives to your fire or police department
+Report illegal or homemade explosives to your fire department

 National Council on Fireworks Safety